deeppavlov/DeepPavlov/deeppavlov/models/squad/README.md

 Model will ask you to type in context and question.

 ## Pretrained model on SQuAD
-Model is available at the following [[link]](lnsigo.mipt.ru/export/deeppavlov_data/squad_model.tar.gz)
+Pretrained model is available and can be downloaded: [http://lnsigo.mipt.ru/export/deeppavlov_data/squad_model.tar.gz](http://lnsigo.mipt.ru/export/deeppavlov_data/squad_model.tar.gz)

 It achieves ~79 F-1 score and ~70 EM on dev set.

-Leaderboard for SQuAD is available [here](https://rajpurkar.github.io/SQuAD-explorer/).
+Results of the most recent solutions could be found on [SQuAD Leadearboad](https://rajpurkar.github.io/SQuAD-explorer/).

 ## Training on SDSJ Task B
 If you want to train this model on SDSJ Task B then you should follow these steps: